justinmanley/www.justinmanley.work/posts/sohei-nishino-new-work/index.md

 <figure>
 <img src="./images/twin-peaks-up-close.jpg"></img>
-<figcaption>Twin Peaks appears twice in Nishino's map of San Francisco.</figcaption>
+<figcaption>Twin Peaks appears twice in Nishino's map of San Francisco.
+Images courtesy of [Michael Hoppen Gallery][].
+'Diorama Map San Francisco, 2016', © Sohei Nishino</figcaption>
 </figure>

 Susan Sontag wrote that, “photographed images do not seem to be statements about the world so much as pieces of it, miniatures of reality.”
 Historian of film Tom Gunning described this quality as photography’s truth claim.
 Gunning argued that the credibility of photographs as “miniatures of reality” arises from their unrivaled visual accuracy and their construction as the causal end-product of a deterministic physical process.
 That is, Gunning argued that our scientific knowledge of the interaction between light and photographic chemicals endows the photograph with the appearance of objectivity.
 Nishino’s Diorama Maps extend Gunning’s argument by emphasizing that photographs claim a particular kind of truth: every photograph announces a personal, past experience.
 A painting or drawing may be inspired by past events, but it has no necessary connection to the past; the painter is free to show the never-was and the yet-to-be.
 Photographs are different.
 Our knowledge of the causal relationship between the photograph and the event it depicts marks the photograph as a representation of a past moment.
 Photographs are also distinctive for their mimicry of human visual perception.
 Produced by lenses which recall those in the human eye, photographs capture many of the essential features of human vision, like linear perspective.
 These qualities, familiar from our own visual experience, cue us to recognize the photograph as a representation of another person’s experience.
 In this way, photographs make a truth claim that is are always personal in addition to being linked to a past event.